luoqingying/kmeanskmedians/README.md

 the same.
 In the function I wrote, I shuffled the data set every time we initialized the starting centers.
 The way in which the data is ordered affects the final results of the data set.

 K-medians here performed similarly as K-means.
-I didn't include many outliers here, if we had, we should see that the K-medians will be more robust to outliers and noises than K-menas, which means the plots will be more different also.
+I didn't include many outliers here, if we had, we should see that the K-medians will be more robust to outliers and noises than K-means, which means the resulting plots will be more different.

 K-means pros:
 1. easy to implement and understand